StephenButtolph/ACPs/ACPs/194-streaming-asynchronous-execution/README.md

 Previously executed blocks are settled by the acceptance of a new block whose timestamp is greater than or equal to the execution time of a prior block plus a constant additional delay.

-The additional delay amortises any spurious slowdowns the block executor may have encountered.
+The additional delay amortises any sporadic slowdowns the block executor may have encountered.

 ## Specification